Procedure for admission to the PhD programme in artistic research at NMH

 5. Assessment of applicants

 The application will not be assessed unless it has been sent within the deadline, and contains documents that are readable for the Academy.
-The applicant must fulfil admission requirements stipulated in the Guidelines § 6.1 and described under “3.
+The applicant must fulfil admission requirements stipulated in the Regulations § 6.1 and described under “3.
 Admission requirements” above.

 Applications that do not fulfil the requirements will not be considered.
 Remaining applications will be presented for the Academy’s departments and maybe also research centres.
 The departments (and research centres) will judge by the following criteria:

 - Has the applicant documented a satisfactory level of artistry?
 (Relevant for departments only.)